CFSAN-Biostatistics/snp-pipeline/CONTRIBUTING.rst

     $ python setup.py develop
     $ pip install sphinx_rtd_theme    # the documentation uses the ReadTheDocs theme

 #.
+Run the pipeline on the supplied data set:

+    The unit tests will not run successfully until after you prepare the reference and samples for the supplied Lambda Virus data set.
+See the :ref:`usage-label` section.

+#.
 Create a branch for local development::

     $ git checkout -b name-of-your-bugfix-or-feature